vshah99/prob_seq_queries_nnproject/README.md

 ### Models

 We include the checkpoints of the trained models we utilized in our experiments.
-Those can be found in the `models/` directory under the corresponding dataset name.
+Those can be found in the `models/` directory under the corresponding dataset folder as `model_*.pt`.

 ### Required Packages